w.tables: Tables

 w = WorkspaceClient()

-created_catalog = w.catalogs.create(name=f'sdk-{time.time_ns()}')
+created_catalog = w.catalogs.create(name=f"sdk-{time.time_ns()}")

-created_schema = w.schemas.create(name=f'sdk-{time.time_ns()}', catalog_name=created_catalog.name)
+created_schema = w.schemas.create(name=f"sdk-{time.time_ns()}", catalog_name=created_catalog.name)

-summaries = w.tables.list_summaries(catalog_name=created_catalog.name,
+summaries = w.tables.list_summaries(catalog_name=created_catalog.name, schema_name_pattern=created_schema.name)

 # cleanup